 Who is The Aurorae Yoga Mat For?

-The Aurora Yoga mat is great for beginners or as a second mat for those times when you feel like switching things up or your other mats dirty.
+The Aurora Yoga mat is one of our favorite yoga mats for beginners or as a second mat for those times when you feel like switching things up or your other mats dirty.
 It’s affordable, at the time of writing its under $40, and comes with a 2 year guarantee.
 That’s hard to beat.

 But it’s not ideal if you’re doing hot yoga or active yoga since it’s not sweat absorbent.
 That being said, if you're following videos at home, participating in restorative yoga or you’re a casual yogi, this is a great option.